Srikanthholo/XRUSER/User.md

 From the My Topics, you can access AR/VR digital content on your device.
 Some content is free, but you'll need to purchase packages from our Marketplace.
 Individual customers or Institution customers can purchase a package in the marketplace.

+To access the videos, users must first connect into the XR Guru app for Oculus, iOS, or Android, where they can view all of their subscribed packages.

+To see the video content, simply click on the thumbnail.
+While watching the video, the user can try to scale, rotate, and move the objects in the video at any point.

 ![Marketplacecontent](https://user-images.githubusercontent.com/101865042/159878238-36a78075-f8d1-4af4-bf28-de6905b1c071.PNG)